ibexa/documentation-developer/docs/guide/request_lifecycle.md

 ## Controller execution

-The `HttpKernel` extracts from the Request the controller and the arguments to pass to the controller.
-[Argument resolvers](https://symfony.com/doc/current/controller/argument_value_resolver.html) way is similar to autowiring.
+The `HttpKernel` extracts from the request the controller and the arguments to pass to the controller.
+[Argument resolvers](https://symfony.com/doc/current/controller/argument_value_resolver.html) work in a way similar to autowiring.
 The `HttpKernel` executes the controller with those arguments.

 As a reminder, the controller and its argument can be:

-- A controller set by a route matching and the `Request` as its argument.
+- A controller set by the matched route and the request as its argument.
 - The default `ez_content:viewAction` controller and a `ContentView` as its argument.
 - A [custom controller](content_rendering/queries_and_controllers/controllers/) set by the matched view rule and a `View` or the `Request` as its argument (most likely a `ContentView` but there is no restriction). **Notice about Permission Control**: See [Permissions for custom controller](https://doc.ibexa.co/en/latest/guide/permissions/#permissions-for-custom-controllers).